dream-sports-labs/code-push-server/README.md

-# Visual Studio App Center CodePush Standalone Version
+# DOTA - Over-the-Air Updates for React Native Apps

-[CodePush](https://learn.microsoft.com/en-us/appcenter/distribution/codepush/) is an App Center feature that enables React Native developers to deploy mobile app updates directly to their users’ devices.
-It consists of two parts: CodePush Server where developers can publish app updates to (e.g. JS, HTML, CSS or image changes), and [CodePush React Native Client SDK](https://github.com/Microsoft/react-native-code-push) that enables querying for updates from within an app.
+DOTA enables React Native developers to deploy mobile app updates directly to their users' devices.
+It consists of two parts: DOTA Server where developers publish app updates (JS, HTML, CSS or image changes), and [DOTA React Native Client SDK](https://github.com/microsoft/react-native-code-push) that enables querying for updates from within an app.

-We announced that Visual Studio App Center will be retired on March 31, 2025.
-You can learn more about the support timeline and alternatives on https://aka.ms/appcenter/retire.
-In order to let developers keep using CodePush functionality after App Center is fully retired, we created a standalone version of CodePush Server that can be deployed and used independently from App Center itself.
-Code of this standalone version can be found in this repository.
-It is fully compatible with [CodePush React Native Client SDK](https://github.com/Microsoft/react-native-code-push).
+## 🚀 Overview

+DOTA provides a complete solution for React Native over-the-air updates, allowing you to:

+- Deploy app updates without going through app stores
+- Target updates to specific app versions
+- Control the rollout percentage of updates
+- Make updates mandatory when critical
+- Monitor deployment metrics
+- Manage multiple deployment environments (Staging, Production)

-## Getting Started
+## 📦 Getting Started

-### CodePush Server
+### DOTA Server

-The CodePush server, located in the `api` subdirectory, allows developers to build, deploy and manage CodePush updates themselves.
+The DOTA server, located in the `api` subdirectory, allows you to build, deploy and manage DOTA updates yourself.
+You can deploy the server in multiple ways:

+- **AWS** - Deploy to your own AWS infrastructure
+- **Azure** - Run as an Azure App Service
+- **Local** - Run on your own servers or development environment

-For detailed information about the CodePush server, including installation instructions and usage details, please refer to the [CodePush Server README](./api/README.md).
+For detailed information about the DOTA server, including installation instructions and usage details, please refer to the [DOTA Server README](./api/README.md).

-### CodePush CLI
+### DOTA CLI

-The CodePush CLI, located in `cli` subdirectory, is a command-line tool that allows developers to interact with the CodePush server.
-For detailed information about the CodePush CLI, including installation instructions and usage details, please refer to the [CodePush CLI README](./cli/README.md).
+The DOTA CLI, located in the `cli` subdirectory, is a command-line tool that allows developers to interact with the DOTA server.
+For detailed information about the DOTA CLI, including installation instructions and usage details, please refer to the [DOTA CLI README](./cli/README.md).

-## Contributing

-While we cannot accept contributions or issues in this repository; however, as a permissively licensed open-source project, it is ready for community development and forks independently.

-## Support
+## 🛠️ Deployment Options

-This code is provided “as is”, because of that Microsoft will not provide support services for it.
+### Local Deployment

+For development or self-hosted environments, DOTA can be run locally.
+The server requires storage support (Azure Blob Storage or Azurite emulator locally).

+### AWS Deployment

+DOTA can be deployed to AWS using your preferred AWS services for computing and storage(docker emulator locally).

+### Azure Deployment

+DOTA is designed to run as an Azure App Service with Azure Blob Storage for backend storage needs.

-## Legal Notice
+## ⚖️ License

-Microsoft grants you access to the code in this repository under the MIT License, see the [LICENSE](./LICENSE) to learn more.
+This code is provided under the MIT License, see the [LICENSE](./LICENSE) to learn more.

-Microsoft, Windows, Microsoft Azure and/or other Microsoft products and services referenced in the documentation may be either trademarks or registered trademarks of Microsoft in the United States and/or other countries.
-The license for this code does not grant you rights to use any Microsoft names, logos, or trademarks.
-Go to [Microsoft Trademark and Brand Guidelines](http://go.microsoft.com/fwlink/?LinkID=254653) for more information.

-Privacy information can be found at https://privacy.microsoft.com/.